Berkay-Kuzu/Swift-Basics-Notes/README.md

 # Swift-Basics-Notes
-You can find Swift programming basics such as constants, variables, functions, switch case, arrays, dictionaries, and etc. as a note in playground.
+You can find Swift programming basics such as constants, variables, functions, switch case, arrays, dictionaries, and etc. as a note in playground file.